apache/arrow/docs/source/developers/bug_reports.rst

 Issue lifecycle
 ===============

 Both bug reports and feature requests follow a defined lifecycle.
-If the issue is currently worked on it has a developer assigned.
-When the issue has reached a terminal status, it is labeled as closed.
+If an issue is currently worked on, it should have a developer assigned.
+When an issue has reached a terminal status, it is closed with one of two outcomes:

-* **Closed as completed** - indicates the issue is complete and the PR that resolved the issue should be added in a following comment.
+* **Closed as completed** - indicates the issue is complete; the PR that resolved the issue should have been automatically linked by GitHub (assuming the PR correctly mentioned the issue number).

+  If you are merging a PR it is good practice to add a comment to the linked issue about which PR is resolving it.
+This way GitHub crates a notification for anybody that collaborated on the issue.

-* **closed as not planned** - indicates the issue is complete, but *without* action being taken.
+* **closed as not planned** - indicates the issue is closed and should not receive any further updates, but *without* action being taken.

 .. _issue-assignment: